Have you always dreamed about travel blogging? Was your dream pre-COVID-19 to become a travel blogger, travel influencer, or start a travel blog?

-This travel writing seed idea was somehow planted in my mind.
+This How to Be A Travel Writer (Lonely Planet)“>travel writing seed idea was somehow planted in my mind.
 It started growing and growing.

 I remember reading this local, new travel writer’s article in a community newspaper.
-I found her website online and emailed her.
+And then, curious me, I found her website online and emailed her about it.
 I told her I was inspired by her article and hoped to write in this area someday.

 She was kind enough to reply to my email, but her words were pretty discouraging.
 I don’t remember the exact words, but if I had to guess, there were probably something like: